Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:**  Spacecraft, Aircraft, Stations, Ground Vehicles, Life Support, Electrical, Mining Equipment

 ###### Humanities
-Humanities represents a character's knowledge about human societies, culture, history, languages and laws.
-It is primarily used to understand the political, social, historical, or cultural context of events.
+Humanities represents a character's knowledge about human societies, culture, history, languages.
+It is primarily used to understand the political, social, historical, or cultural context of past events.
 It's also used to understand specific languages or to study linguistics in general.
 (All characters are assumed to be fluent in a common language.)
+Historical politics and laws are covered by Humanities but current events, politics, laws, and contracts require [Statecraft](#statecraft).
 - **Common Attributes:** Intelligence
-- **Advanced Specialties:** Law, Linguistics, Specific Language (Chinese, Russian, etc)
+- **Advanced Specialties:** Linguistics, Specific Language (Chinese, Russian, etc)
-- **General Specialties:** History, Philosophy, Politics, Religion, Literature, Anthropology
+- **General Specialties:** History, Philosophy, Religion, Literature, Anthropology

 ###### Manufacturing
 Manufacturing represents a character's ability to create hard goods out of metals, plastics, ceramics, composites, etc. It includes both the knowledge required to properly operate manual manufacturing equipment and to create toolpaths and blueprints for autofabricators.
 While the goods produced by Manufacturing can be precisely machined parts and tools, they usually lack an artistic flair.
 For that, [Artistry](#artistry) is often used instead.